vaib-dev/Courses/6-computer-networks/8-ip-addressing.md

 IP address stands for internet protocol address.
 IP consists of 32 bits logical address.
 In which value lies  between 0 to 255.
 There are two versions of IP in use today, IPv4 and IPv6.
 The original IPv4 protocol is still used today on both the internet, and many corporate networks.
 However, the IPv4 protocol only allowed for 232 addresses.
 This, coupled with how addresses were allocated, led to a situation where there would not be enough unique addresses for all devices connected to the internet.

 ## IPv4
 So we know IP addresses are 32 bits long and that they are separated into 4 decimal numbers by dot separation (this is known as dotted decimal), therefore each number must represent 8bits.
 Just as a reminder a bit is a binary digit, it can only represent a 0 or 1.
 Any IP address that falls specified ranges is a private IP address and is non-routable on the Internet.
 These addresses are reserved for use only within private/corporate network and cannot be seen outside the private networks.
 A Public IP address (External) is assigned to every device that connects to the Internet and each IP address is unique.
-Therefore, there cannot exist two device with the same public IP address.
+Therefore, there cannot exist two devices with the same public IP address.
 This addressing scheme makes it possible for the devices to “find each other” online and exchange information.
 Each 8 bit group is called an octet.
 <p text align="center"><img src="https://miro.medium.com/max/640/1*FIXeYfad7_fJvlnW90ITuQ.png" height="" width=""></p>

 ### IPv4 Classes